 No. Your costs are covered by the government, but you are not paid to adopt.

 Are all of the children in foster care Indigenous?

 Are the children in foster care “normal”?

 What is "normal" anyway?
-The children in foster care can have a range of needs, from attachment-related issues to issues related to exposure to pre-natal exposure to drugs and alcohol.
+Children in foster care can have a range of needs, from attachment challenges to disabilities to issues related to exposure to prenatal exposure to drugs and alcohol.
 The support, services, and type of parenting each child will need to thrive can vary, but they all need love, stability, and family.